Between 2025 and 2027, a minimum of 147 new 100% electric buses will be integrated to our bus fleet.

 - Use of clean (non-polluting) energy produced in

 84,5 % of trips on our network used electricity in 2021.

 Our electric buses

-In addition to the seven fast-charging electric buses operating on line 36 Monk, new electric vehicles will be added to our bus fleet in the coming years:
+In addition to the seven fast-charging electric buses operating on line 36 Monk, new electric buses have been added to our fleet:

 - One paratransit electric minibus

 - Four midibuses (30 feet), a mid-size vehicle bigger than a minibus yet smaller than a standard bus.

 Our very first electric minibus made its debut at the St-Michel bus garage on April 28, 2021.
 As part of a two-years demonstration project, trials are conducted to evaluate the impact of electrification on your customer experience, planning customer trips, bus garage infrastructure and maintenance operations.